llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/90_future_projects.md

 ## Optimize CPU utilization

 Currently, CPU utilization is at 100% for all four cores.
-The most expensive node seems to be the Image Transformer Node which uses alone 40% of the CPU.
+The most expensive node seems to be the Image Transformer Node (Anti Instagram) which uses alone 30% of the CPU.
 This slows down the whole megacity.launch and could be cause for multiple bugs.

 ## Implement the battery capacity estimation